davidayalas/personal_site/README.md

 This is my personal site and in it I try some things about web publishing, standards and performance.

-* It's a web published with a Static Site Generator (#SSG), [HUGO](https://gohugo.io), and edited throught a #Headless CMS, [NetlifyCMS](https://www.netlifycms.org).
+* It's a web published with a Static Site Generator (#SSG #JamStack), [HUGO](https://gohugo.io), and edited throught a #Headless CMS, [NetlifyCMS](https://www.netlifycms.org).

-* It's published in a CDN, in this case in [Netlify](http://netlify.com), but it can be published wherever.
+* It's published in a CDN, in this case in [Netlify](http://netlify.com).

 * ~~It gets some dynamic content from a Google Spreadsheet that has my recent tweets, that are populated with a [Google Apps Script](static/gas-scripts/get-twitter.gs).
 Then, tweets are writed into html with Hugo data template. ~~Build hook is triggered by Google Apps Script on new tweets~~.
 Build hook is triggered on new tweets (twitter > netlify function webhook > google apps script > netlify build)~~

-* A Netlify (AWS Lambda) Function is setup to manage Twitter Webhooks and to publish or to delete tweets in website repo.
+* A Netlify (AWS Lambda) [Function](functions/twitter.js) is setup to manage Twitter Webhooks and to publish or to delete tweets in website repo.
 This is like I do with comments in other projects: [JAMStack Lambda Comments](https://github.com/davidayalas/jamstack-lambda-comments)

+    * Because to "pin a tweet" doesn't generate a webhook, I launch a Netlify build when I fav a tweet of my own.

 * The template I use is from html5up.net, heavely modified without jquery and others: https://html5up.net/helios